Boozy Pheasants, Fly-Fishing and Other Life Lessons.

 for content is the wealth of Nature.

 Seriously, it’s not that hard.
-I carry a bag of bags when I go shopping.
-I grow some and buy the rest of my veg loose.
-I loathe waste, compost and have never understood the need to drink plastic bottled water.
+I carry a bag of bags when I go shopping, grow some and buy the rest of my veg loose.
+Absolutely loathe waste, compost and have never understood the need to drink plastic bottled water.
 Cook from fresh, and avoid processed foods (apart from Super Noodles and crisps, sorry not sorry.
 If a packet has more than four ingredients you can’t decipher, don’t eat it.
 Some days, it feels like a chore, but cycle rather than take my car.
 Buy milk in glass bottles and make my own cleaning and body products.
 Same again, buy things in glass jars and tin cans, as both can be re-purposed.
 February will see me start The Introduction to Bee Keeping course with Aberdeenshire Bee Keepers Association.
 The plan is by end of 2020, to become an apiarist, and offer a home to some battery hens.
 Even my doggy pop bags are biodegradable (there’s no difference in price btw).

 Conscious of carbon foot-print, I try and shop local first, then Scottish or British produce.
 And there’s also Fair-trade.
 I am not a vegetarian but now eat significantly less meat.
 When we do, I buy organic and free-range; improved welfare like outdoor reared, grass fed and RSPCA assured.
 That my fish is sustainably caught, preferably pole and line in the case of tuna.
 Amongst others, I donate monthly to the WWF, Centre for Whale Research and Trees for Life – Re-wilding the Scottish Highlands.
 I refuse to let social media blinker and dumb me down, and keep abreast of the news, science and current affairs.
 Nor am I seduced by algorithms and pressure marketing.
 I have been a member of Greenpeace since I was sixteen, and I voted this year with the environment in mind.